w7978708wen/DBT-Snowflake-AWS/README.md

 <br>

 <h2>Step 11.
 Analysis</h2>

-I used Snowflake and dbt compiler to do data analysis that I believe will provide business value to my target client, a broadcasting company that wants to purchase some movies to air on their television channels.
-It would be good to identify some well-performing movies to maximize their ROI in the form of number of clients wanting to put commercials during the movie's break times.

 This analysis on the historical movie ratings data is designed for a broadcasting company that wants to purchase movie licensing rights to air films on its television channel(s).

 From a business perspective, the broadcaster’s goal is to: